A month ago, a reader named Ida left the following comment in the “100 Steps” section of this website:

 (Disclosure: If you purchase Feelgoodz… Read the rest

 Clothing is fraught with plastic.
-From the synthetic fibers the majority of clothing is made from nowadays to the hidden plastic packaging most of us never see, the world of fashion is a plastic-free gal’s nightmare.
+From the synthetic fibers that the majority of clothing is made from nowadays to the hidden plastic packaging most of us never see, the world of fashion is a plastic-free gal’s nightmare.
 But I do what I can.
 And now some companies are listening.

 Organic Cotton Clothing